The picturesque Istrian town adorning many postcards is Rovinj – and here is a list of things to do in Rovinj to keep you busy all week.

 We were in awe of the shades of orange and blue the sky turned on our trip to Rovinj.
-There are several park benches to sit at while you soak up the hues yourself.
-You can also enjoy a stroll along the waters edge and watch as the fisherman ready their boats.
+There are several park benches to sit on while you soak up the hues yourself.
+You can also enjoy a stroll along the water’s edge and watch as the fishermen ready their boats for the following day.

 There is no end to places you can cycle in Rovinj.
-Particularly famous is the bike ride on the coastal bike route.
+Particularly famous is the coastal bike route.
 Easy enough for the whole family, including kids.
-If you want something a little trickier, you can find cycle routes in and around Rovinj with varying degrees of difficulty.
+However, if you want something trickier, you can find cycle routes in and around Rovinj with varying degrees of difficulty.

 Day Trips From Rovinj